kosli-dev/cli/docs.merkely.com/content/getting_started/_index.md

 # Getting Started

-In this section you can learn how to start using Merkely for one of the most common use cases: **k8s** as the environment where you deploy your application, **GitHub** as a repository and **GitHub Actions** as CI.
+Here you will learn how to start using Merkely for one of our most common use cases: **k8s** as the environment where you deploy your application, **GitHub** as the repository, and **GitHub Actions** as the CI.

-Follow the sections before to get started!
+Follow each section to get started!